Spring Skiing at Alta

 - expert terrain – 35%

-- *Alta is skier only, no snowboarding allowed
+- *Alta is a skier-only resort, no snowboarding is allowed

 Have you been lucky enough to ski Alta?
 What magic did you find?
 Share with us in the comments about your experience(s) at Alta.